 Hôtel Koutoubia is a nicely decorated hotel in Moroccan style, located in the heart of the Medina of Chefchaouen.
 Rooms are decorated in blue tones and traditional Moroccan furnishing.
 Guests can relax on the top terrace lounge and enjoy stunning view of the city and mountains.

 Hotel Tedar is newly open hotel, located only a short walk from the main square and Kasbah.
-The hotel features a terrace with a stunning city views.
+The hotel features a terrace with stunning city views.
 Rooms offer traditional furnishing and comfortable stay.

 Extra tips for visiting Chefchaouen